ualibraries/ansible-config/docs/baseline_creation/ubuntu16-baseline_setup.md

 *   Navigated to:

-		control1.library.arizona.edu -> LCU -> SMPLV-C1 -> ubuntu16-baseline -> Actions -> Power -> Power on
+		control1-smplv.library.arizona.edu -> LCU -> SMPLV-C1 -> ubuntu16-baseline -> Actions -> Power -> Power on

     and then brought up the console.

-*   In the console, went through the Ubuntu installation process as follow:
+*   In the console, went through the Ubuntu installation process as follows:

         Console -> English -> Install Ubuntu Server